Durham Cathedral: 18th and 19th centuries

 During the 18th century the Deans of Durham often held another position in the south of England and after spending the statutory time in residence, would depart southward to manage their affairs.
 Consequently, after Cosin's refurbishment, there was little by way of restoration or rebuilding.
 When work commenced again on the building, it was not always of a sympathetic nature.
 In 1777 the architect George Nicholson, having completed Prebends' Bridge across the Wear, persuaded the dean and chapter to let him smooth off much of the outer stonework of the cathedral, thereby considerably altering its character.
 His successor William Morpeth demolished most of the Chapter House.

-In 1794 the architect James Wyatt drew up extensive plans which would have drastically transformed the building, including the demolition of the Galilee Chapel, but the Chapter changed its mind just in time to prevent this happening.
+In 1794 James Wyatt drew up plans to transform the building, including the demolition of the Galilee Chapel, but the chapter later decided against many of the intended changes.
 Wyatt renewed the 15th-century tracery of the Rose Window, inserting plain glass to replace what had been blown out in a storm.

+In 1829 the Dean and Chapter authorised the engraving of a meridian line upon the floor and wall of the north cloister.
+A circular aperture about 1 in in the tracery of the adjoining window about 10 ft above the level of the floor directs a beam of sunlight to fall upon the line at the precise time when the sun passes the meridian.
+It was constructed by William Lloyd Wharton, of Dryburn in the city, and Mr Carr, then Head Master of Durham School.
+In 1847 the architect Anthony Salvin removed Cosin's wooden organ screen, opening up the view of the east end from the nave, and in 1858 he restored the cloisters.